 3. Learn About Investing

 Your biggest future fear may be investing since you’re worried about losing money in the stock market or getting locked into debt.
 So learning about high-risk versus low-risk investments is critical.
 You should also carefully read any contract you sign to ensure fair interest rates and repayment schedules.
 Finally, consider the different assets you could make — from buying stocks in a big company to joining a mutual fund or participating in your employer’s 401(k) option.

 If you’re in your 20s or 30s, you can and should be making mistakes in your investing and financial planning strategies.
 At this age, you have enough time to recover from significant dings to your savings.
 Learn from your mistakes to ensure you make better decisions in the future.
 After making your first big blunder, your future financial fears may reassert themselves, but don’t let them hamper your financial planning.

 5. Create a Plan

-Before you make any big moves, you should be creating a broad financial plan that covers all your future goals.
+Before making any big moves, you should create a comprehensive financial plan covering all your goals.
 Consider some of the following questions?

 - When do you want to retire?

 - How much do you want to save for your retirement?